6 Valentine's Dates That Aren't Going out to an Overpriced Restaurant

 A Winter Hike

-Your sweetie love the outdoors?
+YYour sweetie love the outdoors?
 Head out into the snowy hills in the morning with a thermos of hot coffee.
-Or opt for an afternoon hike with a round of hot toddys in that thermos.
+Or opt for an afternoon hike with a round of hot toddies in that thermos.
 There's something magical that happens chatting on the trail, kind of like talking in the car.
-Because you're not starring at each other, people often open up in surprising ways.
+Because you're not staring at each other, people often open up in surprising ways.
 Plan to stay until dark and stargaze.
 Bring a blanket to snuggle up or cozy up by a fire.

-It's got retro charm, divey appeal, and the low-key vibe is perfect for people who hate Valentine's Day.
-Drink beer, eat popcorn, and check out each other's butts.
+It's got the retro charm, divey appeal, and the low-key vibe is perfect for people who hate Valentine's Day.
+Drink beer, eat popcorn and check out each other's butts.
 That's romance for the Reality Bites set.

 Hit the Club